 My preference is for sowing peas instead of buying seedlings though.
 They’re just so easy to succeed at.
 Small children can even do it well since the seeds are so big and easy to handle.
-My boys ages three and five sowed these peas all on their own in December.
+My boys ages three and five sowed these peas all on their own on December 18.

 I also use many of my own saved pea seeds.
 Toward the end of the harvest season in spring, I let some pods that are particularly big and full of peas continue developing on the plant until they start to yellow and dry.
 At that point, I pick them and let them fully dry in my garage.
 They keep well for months, until it’s time to sow peas again in October.

 The plants I’ve grown from my own saved seed have always produced well.
 Oddly, I did get one plant this year that has abnormally colorful flowers.
-I’ll save a couple of its pods for seed and see if the color comes through in its progeny.
+If it tastes good, then I’ll save a couple of its pods for seed and see if the color comes through in its progeny.

 If you want to eat the whole pod, then you’ll grow edible-pod types, also called snap or sugar snap or snow peas.
 Their pods are more tender and don’t have a fibrous string like the shelling types have.
 You’ll be disappointed if you want to eat the whole pod but don’t grow edible-pod varieties.
 There are lots of good edible-pod varieties, many with “Oregon” or “Sugar” or “Snap” in their names.